 Sabeel-Kairos 2019 Conference: Faith into Action

-We are delighted to confirm details for our yearly conference, which will be held on Saturday 29th June at Carrs Lane Church Centre, Carrs Lane, Birmingham B4 7SX.
+We are delighted to confirm details for our yearly conference, which will be held this Saturday 29th June at Carrs Lane Church Centre, Carrs Lane, Birmingham B4 7SX.

 We are excited to announce that we will be hosting four fantastic key speakers.
 Rifat Kassis, from Kairos Palestine, David Cronin, author and blogger on Israel/Palestine, and Professor Adam Sutcliffe, from Independent Jewish Voices.
 You can read more about the speakers below.

 We will also be hearing about Sabeel-Kairos’s Investing for Peace campaign alongside campaign partner War on Want, and engaging in a panel debate and plenty of discussion!
 There will be chance to buy Palestinian crafts and food, view exhibitions and information stalls, and meet like-minded supporters from across the UK.

 Booking onto the conference